Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Experiments Results

-While the ``recall" and ``enrichment" pathways individually have worse top-5 accuracy than when combined, for several models and sentence templates, a single pathway can be sufficient for relation extraction for some examples.
-In Gemma-1.1, the ``recall" pathway alone achieves 53\% top-5 accuracy on relation extraction (compared to a finetuned baseline of 100\%) and the ``enrichment" pathway for GPT2-XL reaches 28\% top-5 accuracy.
-We conduct the same experiments on the Fake Movies, Fake Actors dataset and the Real Movies, Real Actors (Shuffled) dataset as well and find similar results (see \Cref{app:additional_results}).
+While the ``recall" and ``enrichment" pathways individually have worse top-5 accuracy than when combined, for several models and sentence templates, a single pathway can be sufficient for good relation completion performance.
+In Gemma-1.1, the ``recall" pathway alone achieves 53\